lorddrago12/lorddrago12/README.md

 ## Fun Facts:
 * I like playing chess
-* I dont like listening to music when working.
+* I dont like listening to music when working because it helps me focus.